kasimtasdemir/pudding/docs/developer_guide.md

 - Write tests for new features
 - Maintain or increase coverage
 - Use pytest for testing
+- Use mypy for Pydantic tests
+- Or use `make all` for all tests and fixes
 - Test files mirror source structure

 ### 🚀 Release Process